-The prophets discomposure on the account of the conspiracy formed against him, led him into principally the men of Anathoth (Jer.
-12:1, 2) had acted uprightly, but was hated for the Lord's prophet's impatience.
-The opposition of men of Anathoth were only trival compared with the ap-
+The prophets discomposure on the account of the conspiracy formed against him, led him into a perplexity about the propriety of the wicked, principally the men of Anathoth (Jer.
+12:1, 2) He appealed to the heart searching God, that he had acted uprightly, but was hated for the Lord's sake.
+In the text the Lord gently reproved the prophet's impatience.
+The opposition of men of Anathoth were only trival compared with the approaching desolations.

 If the prophet was so disconcerted about these lighter trials, how then would he endure the more severe ones?
-If it worried him to run with his equals, how then would he do, when required to when the land was in peace, how would he endure, when hostile invasions would bear down on them like the overflowing waters of the Jordan?
-We, I wish that the preachers would all preach the too are apt to murmur under present trials, but us.
-At any rate we are sure that death will soon break down every mortal barrier; our health and vigor, "Then how wilt thou do in the swelling of newed zeal to read the reports from all the preachers in the field of all the souls saved.
-We enjoy the good articles, also." -Woodard Clouse, Calif.
-"I really enjoy reading the OPA."
+If it worried him to run with his equals, how then would he do, when required to run with horsemen?
+If he could scarcely endure, when the land was in peace, how would he endure, when hostile invasions would bear down on them like the overflowing waters of the Jordan?
+We, too are apt to murmur under present trials, but more severe, solemn, and important ones await us.
+At any rate we are sure that death will soon break down every mortal barrier; our health and vigor, "Then how wilt thou do in the swelling of Jordon"?